-501. The Principles and Theory of Preaching.
+- 501. The Principles and Theory of Preaching.
 Instruction in the principles of sermon structure and preparation.
 By lecture and the use of a text-book the selection and interpretation of texts, general and special sermon material, and the various types of sermons and their arrangement are given a thorough study.
 Prescribed, first year, first semester, two hours.
-Professor Nash.

-502. The Practice of Sermon Construction and Delivery.
-Textual analysis and outline development is accompanied by preaching before the class with criticism from fellow students and professor.
-In addition to class preaching each student is required to present a written sermon.
+Professor Nash. - 502.
+The Practice of Sermon Construction and Delivery.
+Textual analysis and outline development is accompanied by class discussion and preaching before the class with criticism from fellow students and professor.
+In addition to class preaching work each student is required to present a written sermon.
 Prescribed, first year, two hours, second semester.
-Professor Nash.

-503. Expository Preaching.
+Professor Nash. - 503.
+Expository Preaching.
 In this course plans and methods of exposition are studied, with a brief historical survey of expository preaching.

-Preaching from the New Testament epistles in consecutive sermons from one epistle is studied in method and practice.
+The several types of expository sermons are studied and reports before the class are required.
 Written sermons are presented for critical analysis by the professor.
-Prescribed, second year, first semester.
-Class meets two hours with one hour credit.
-Professor Nash date courses 503 and 504.
+Prescribed, second year, first semester, two hours.
+Professor Nash.